JuliaAI/MLJ.jl/docs/src/tuning_models.md

 [`RandomSearch`](@ref) doc-string below for details.

-## Tuning using latin hypercube sampling
+## Tuning using Latin hypercube sampling

-One can also tune the hyperparameters using `LatinHypercube`.
-This method instantiates a grid-based hyperparameter tuning strategy by using a genetic based optimization algorithm based on the inverse of the Audze-Eglais function, using the library [`LatinHypercubeSampling.jl`](https://github.com/MrUrq/LatinHypercubeSampling.jl).
+One can also tune the hyperparameters using the `LatinHypercube` tuning stragegy.
+This method uses a genetic based optimization algorithm based on the inverse of the Audze-Eglais function, using the library [`LatinHypercubeSampling.jl`](https://github.com/MrUrq/LatinHypercubeSampling.jl).

-Let's instatiate the tuning strategy:
+We'll work with the data `X`, `y` and ranges `r1` and `r2` defined above and instatiate a Latin hypercube resampling strategy:

 ```@repl goof
-latin = LatinHypercube(gens=2, popsize=120, n_max=25)
+latin = LatinHypercube(gens=2, popsize=120)
 ```

 Here `gens` is the number of generations to run the optimisation for and `popsize` is the population size in the genetic algorithm.
-Pay attention that these parameters have nothing to do with the iteration parameter `n` in the `TunedModel` construction.
-They are used by [LatinHypercubeSampling.jl](https://github.com/MrUrq/LatinHypercubeSampling.jl) to instantiate the genetic algorithm that creates the grid of hyperparameters on which to evaluate the models.
+For more on these and other `LatinHypercube` parameters, refer to the [LatinHypercubeSampling.jl](https://github.com/MrUrq/LatinHypercubeSampling.jl) documentation.
+Pay attention that `gens` and `popsize` are not to be confused with the iteration parameter `n` in the construction of a corresponding `TunedModel` instance, which specifies the total number of models to be evaluated, independent of the tuning strategy.

 ```@repl goof
 self_tuning_forest_model = TunedModel(model=forest_model,